Sanyal et al., COLM 2024, NeurIPS 2023 WANT

 • Why: You can think of it as knowledge distillation from generative to discriminative models.

-• Trivia: This is sort of the training-equivalent of Spawrious (see below).
+• Trivia: This is sort of the training-equivalent of Spawrious.

 • What: A survey of how causality can be applied to ML problems.

-• Why: Causality allows you to use assumptions about the data-generating process into your model.
+• Why: Causality allows you to make assumptions about the data-generating process.

 Kaddour et al., NeurIPS 2021

-• What: We generalize the Robinson decomposition to continuous vector treatments.
+• What: We generalize the Robinson decomposition to treatment embeddings.

 How do we turn superhuman AI capabilities into human skills?